 How Students and Faculty Can Help

-As a student or a faculty member, you can fight back against campus censors by joining FIRE's Campus Freedom Network (CFN), a coalition of students and faculty dedicated to advancing civil liberties on their campuses.
-The CFN arranges speeches by FIRE speakers, rewards active students through an incentive program, organizes an annual FIRE summer conference, and bolsters FIRE's programs with grassroots support.
-By organizing students and faculty, the CFN strives to change the culture of censorship on college campuses from the inside.
-To join the CFN, click here.
+As a student or a faculty member, you can fight back against campus censors by joining the FIRE Student Network, a coalition of students and faculty dedicated to advancing civil liberties on their campuses.
+The FSN arranges speeches by FIRE speakers, rewards active students through an incentive program, organizes an annual FIRE summer conference, and bolsters FIRE’s programs with grassroots support.
+By organizing students and faculty, the FSN strives to change the culture of censorship on college campuses from the inside.

 How Administrators Can Help